-- support in respect of any default or error in any of the Services which arises as a result of a defect or deficiency in, or a failure of, the equipment upon which the Application is operated; a defect or deficiency in or a failure of an internet link; incorrect use of or damage to the Application from whatever cause (other than any act or omission by the Provider) including failure or fluctuation of electrical power; use of the Application in combination with any equipment or software not provided by the Provider or not designated by the Provider as being compatible; any unauthorised amendment or alteration to the Application made by the Client and/or a third party not expressly authorised by the Provider; and/or operator error; and/or
+- support in respect of any default or error in any of the Services which arises as a result of a defect or deficiency in, or a failure of, the equipment upon which the Alto Services are operated; a defect or deficiency in or a failure of an internet link; incorrect use of or damage to the Alto Services from whatever cause (other than any act or omission by the Provider) including failure or fluctuation of electrical power; use of the Alto Services in combination with any equipment or software not provided by the Provider or not designated by the Provider as being compatible; any unauthorised amendment or alteration to the Alto Services made by the Client and/or a third party not expressly authorised by the Provider; and/or operator error; and/or

-The Client may not modify any databases within the Application and any such modification shall constitute a irremediable material breach, entitling the Provider to terminate this Agreement immediately on notice to the Client.
+The Client may not modify any databases within the Alto Service and any such modification shall constitute an irremediable material breach, entitling the Provider to terminate the Contract immediately on notice to the Client.

-- If the Client elects to receive the SMS Services, and subject to payment by the Client of the SMS Service Fees, the Provider shall provide the Client with access to the SMS Services from within the Applications.
+- If the Client elects to receive the SMS Services, and subject to payment by the Client of the SMS Fees, the Provider shall provide the Client with access to the SMS Services from within the Alto Service.

 - If technical and operational conditions allow, the Provider shall permit the Client access to the SMS Services within two Business Days after payment of the relevant SMS Fees.

 (a) provide the Client with reasonable instructions on how to access the SMS Services.
 The Provider may change these instructions, the location of the SMS Services servers and methods of accessing the SMS Services servers at any time, and the Provider shall use reasonable endeavours to provide the Client with advance notice of any such changes;